alexpulver/alexpulver.github.io/content/posts/recommended-aws-cdk-project-structure-for-monolithic-python-applications.md

 ## Conclusion
 In this post, I described the recommended project structure for monolithic applications.
 The options covered range from deploying the application as a single stack to using a stack per component.
 You can also create more than one stack in a component if needed.
 I used a single pipeline for the application.
 If you would like to create more than one pipeline (e.g. pipeline per component), look at [Integrate GitHub monorepo with AWS CodePipeline to run project-specific CI/CD pipelines](https://aws.amazon.com/blogs/devops/integrate-github-monorepo-with-aws-codepipeline-to-run-project-specific-ci-cd-pipelines/) blog post.

-If you think I’ve missed something, or you have a use case that I didn’t cover, feel free to ping me on Twitter at @alex_pulver.
+If you think I’ve missed something, feel free to ping me [@alex_pulver](https://twitter.com/alex_pulver).
 Happy coding!